recentlyhatched/2026-portfolio/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## More Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+For ChromeOS, please see ChromeOS configuration section.

+### `npm run deploy`
+To build public directory and deploy via GitHub pages

 ### `npm test`